Reboot your Creativity & Discover your Artistic Voice

 photo: "Monet's Lilly Pond" by Bonnie Fitzgerald created in a workshop with instructor Laura Rendlen.
 Laura creates the most amazing landscape compositions, and is known as a master of this subject matter.
 She is the inspiration for this workshop.
 Visit her website to view her breathtaking portfolio and for her workshop dates throughout the country.
 Laura lives in the Kansas City, KS (USA) area.
 Laura Rendlen Fine Art Mosaics.

-Tuition $245 member, $295 general admission.
-A supply fee of $65 payable to instructor the at the first class.
+Tuition $275.
+A separate supply fee of $65 payable to instructor the at the first class.
 Supply fee covers MOST mosaic materials students will need to complete a project.
 Students are welcome to bring supplemental materials, but not required.
 Tool loan provided, although students urged to purchase their own glass cutting tools if they wish to work on projects at home.

 This course is held at Glen Echo Park, 7300 MacArthur Blvd.
 Glen Echo, MD 20812, Arcade room 302/303.
 To register Click here for link.